 Lisa Jones is a writer and filmmaker.
-She directed and edited the short documentary Trail of the Troubadours.
-She is the writer/director of Dream of Pope Innocent, a documentary film project in development.
+She directed and edited the short documentary Trail of the Troubadours and is currently developing a related documentary project.
+She is a certified forensic video technician.

 Under the pen name Beryl Barclay she wrote Daily Scoldings, published by Running Press.
 Her first novel, Up, was published in 2002 and reissued as Southland Auto Acres in 2010.
 The book was listed among the 100 Best Lesbian Fiction and Memoir Books of All Time by Autostraddle.com.

 Jones worked with Damon Bruce as an editing consultant on The Great Book of San Francisco Sports Lists and with Irv Brown as a ghostwriter and consultant on The Great Book of Denver Sports Lists, both published by Running Press.
 She was a contributing editor of A Place to Help and to Heal, a history of Denver’s National Jewish hospital.
 She was chief writer and consultant for The Chronicle: The Making of Jones International University — a history of the first fully accredited, totally online university in the world.
 She managed production and publication of Cyberschools: An Education Renaissance, 2010 edition.
 Her writing has appeared in The Denver Post, Rocky Mountain News, 5280, Weird Sisters West, and anthologies such as Hers.

 For many years Jones worked as a marketing copywriter in Los Angeles and Denver, in industries including healthcare (Kaiser Permanente), online media (Realtor.com), and nonprofit fundraising (National Jewish).
 She was director of development at Jones Entertainment Group, the independent movie production company that produced The Secret of Roan Inish and Charlton Heston Presents The Bible.